-In the world of Japanese fast prepared recipes or more common lunch boxes, you would have see things like furikake very often.
-They’re typically dried fish, seaweed, vegetables and seasoning combined together to go directly over white rice or pasta.
+In the world of Japanese fast prepared recipes or more common lunch boxes, you would have seen things like furikake very often.
+They’re typically dried fish, seaweed, vegetables, and seasoning combined together to go directly over white rice or pasta.
 What if you like to control and mix your own furikake for your kid?
 Let’s try with the easiest, salmon furikake.

-So, once your salmon fillets are free of skins, scales and stuffs, cut them into smaller chunks for easier handling.
-You would need to soak them with whole milk and a pinch of salt, this step will help to get rid of the fishy smell, if any.
+So, once your salmon fillets are free of skins, scales, and stuff, cut them into smaller chunks for easier handling.
+You would need to soak them with whole milk and a pinch of salt, this step will help to get rid of the fishy smell if any.

-To make the flake more edible or if you will not mix any seasoning into final product, then you would need to marinade these with some garlic salt and other ingredients.
-Other wise, you can skip this step and just go straight to steam with ginger and scallion.
+To make the flake more edible or if you will not mix any seasoning into the final product, then you would need to marinade these with some garlic salt, and other ingredients.
+Otherwise, you can skip this step and just go straight to steam with ginger and scallion.

-So if your wrist hurt, break the process with a hand blender.
-You can dry the flake for 10 minutes or so, then use a hand blend to break the clumps.
+So if your wrist hurts, break the process with a hand blender.
+You can dry the flake for 10 minutes or so, then use a hand blender to break the clumps.
 Repeat and rinse afterward.
 The result will be finer grains, but it’s still fluffy and look fabulous atop anything.

 Application?
 Just spread these flakes directly over white rice or sprinkle atop pasta.
-You can also mix them with seaweed, sesame seeds and other seasoning powder to match that of furikake bottle in store.
-But for the the kids or older people, I would say just add some roasted sesame seeds to enhance the flavor.
-You would want to keep the sodium and sugar in take low for them.
+You can also mix them with seaweed, sesame seeds, and other seasoning powder to match that of the furikake bottle in the store.
+But for the kids or older people, I would say just add some roasted sesame seeds to enhance the flavor.
+You would want to keep the sodium and sugar intake low for them.

 Recipe for dried Salmon flakes or Salmon furikake